BLIK Level 0

 BLIK code validation

-A BLIK code is always exactly 6 digits.
-Validate it on both the client and server side:
+A BLIK code always consists of exactly six digits.
+Validate it on both the client and server:

 // Server-side validation